- Borrow & Request

 All restrooms in the Valley Library include accessible stalls with grab bars.
 Restrooms on the main / second floor of the Valley Library are gender neutral, or gender-inclusive.
 There are men’s and women’s restrooms accessible on other floors, along with additional, single-user gender-inclusive restrooms on the 1st, 3rd, and 5th floors.

 A third appointment spot may be available for those patrons requiring access to In-Library-Use only ILLs on microfilm.
 For researchers requiring access to non-microfilm Library-Use-Only materials (e.g. books and other printed works), scanning arrangements may be made depending on the volume and delicacy of the material.
 If you'd like to view non-microfilm Library-Use-Only materials in person, an appointment is required.

 Please contact us at email@example.com for more information.

 We’re excited to announce the addition of Open House hours, which began spring term 2022!
-During Summer 2022, visitors can drop by our Reading Room on the 5th floor of the Valley Library every Wednesday between the hours of 2:00 pm and 4:00 pm.
-One of our outstanding Student Archivists will be on hand to answer general questions about our space and services.
-The Linus Pauling Office exhibit will also be open for self-guided tours during Open House hours.
+Our Open House hours, offered every Wednesday between the hours of 10:00am and 1:00pm (summer Open House hours are from 2:00 to 4:00pm on Wednesdays), provide visitors the opportunity to drop by our Reading Room on the 5th floor of the Valley Library .
+One of our outstanding Student Archivists will be on hand to answer general questions about our space and services, and the Linus Pauling Office exhibit will be open for self-guided tours.

 In-stacks, “behind the scenes” tours have been discontinued.
 SCARC is unable to support tours of its Reading Room and other public spaces, though groups are welcome to visit during our Open House hours.